What Brightening Ingredients Are Safe for Skin of Color? [Complete Guide]

 What Affects Your Brightening Results

-Factors That Speed Up Results
+Factors That May Speed Up Results

-• Consistent twice-daily application
+• Steady twice-daily use

-• Newer, surface-level hyperpigmentation
+• Newer, surface-level dark spots

 • Gentle exfoliation 1-2x weekly

-Factors That Slow Results
+Factors That May Slow Results

 • Sun exposure without protection (reverses progress daily)

-• Deep dermal melasma (may require professional treatment)
+• Deep melasma (may need professional treatment)

-• Hormonal fluctuations (birth control, pregnancy)
+• Hormonal changes (birth control, pregnancy)

-• Inflammation from irritating products
+• Irritation from harsh products

 Common Mistakes to Avoid